Boko Haram raids IDPs camp in Maiduguri – The Sun Nigeria

 Timothy Olanrewaju, Maiduguri

-“I was seated outside a tent when I heard gunshots.
-Initially, I thought the firing was from soldiers until I saw some boys, very young boys with AK 47 (rifles) approaching.
+“I was seated outside a tent when I head gunshots.
+Initially I thought the firing was from soldiers until I saw some boys, very young with AK 47 (rifles) approaching.
 I laid flat immediately but they didn’t even fire at me.
 They went straight into shops and tents packing foodstuffs, detergents, beverages and local spices,” eyewitness Sadiq Abubakar disclosed.

 Dada Hamman whose husband was hit by bullets during the firing described the incident as unbelievable.
 “I can’t believe this happened,” she said and burst into tears.

-She said many of them fled into a nearby garden own by the University of Maiduguri, some 500 metres away, as soon as Boko Haram arrived at the camp.
+She said many of them fled into a nearby garden owned by the University of Maiduguri, some 500 metres away, as soon as Boko Haram arrived the camp.

-Scores of IDPs told our correspondent that the insurgents came in motorcycles and open-van tricycles popularly called Jega by the residents.
-“They packed a lot of foodstuffs, even livestock while some older ones among them were at the back providing cover,” a CJTF who preferred anonymity said.
+Scores of IDPs told Saturday Sun the insurgents came in motorcycles and open-van tricycles popularly called Jega by the residents.
+“They packed a lot of foodstuffs, even livestock while some older ones among them were at the back providing cover,” a CJTF who preferred anonymity told Saturday Sun.

 The military authority in the state has not issued any reaction on the incident as at press time.
-The Dalori camp is about two kilometres to the business district and shares boundary with the city.
+The Dalori camp is about 2 kilometres to the business district.

 Leave a Reply